sveneisenschmidt/yay/docs/examples.md

 ### Sorting results

 Setting a sorting is possible through setting a `order` query parameter.
-Sorting both ascdending and descending is possible.
+Sorting both ascending and descending is possible.

 #### Sorts by field `created_at`, use default sort direction (`desc`):
 ```bash